Our Abundance Training Center in Zambia Africa Needs Your Help

 Please join me in supporting good men and women who seek to bring abundance to the villages, the families, the young mothers, and the babies.

 Several projects loom.
 Our Director, Kenneth Mate, now has been provided with a four door pickup truck to serve at the Abundance Training Center.
 After he sells his home in the city he will move his family to the village while his home is being built at the Abundance Training Center.
-With the new well, solar panels, and a good kitchen, life will be much easier for our key worker family with little babies.
+With the new well, solar panels, and a good kitchen, life will be much easier for our apprentice.

 We have set it up for you to donate through PayPal.
 It is set up to allow you to send recurring donations or one time gifts.
 At the end of the year we give a receipt for tax deduction through Shepherds Church.

 - Food for Workers: Groups come from local churches to work.
 We must feed them. $1 provides 2 meals.
 When I am there we will make meals for many who come for a day of work and teaching.